MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_ UnifiedSISUEndToOneAuthSignInInteractiveStart** - it is the difference in time between two SDT tags that mark the start and end points of the flow
+- **Data_ UnifiedSISUEndToOneAuthSignInInteractiveStart** - it's the difference in time between two SDT tags that mark the start and end points of the flow

 #### Office.Android.CrashMetadata